 - Analytical Functions Supported By Amazon QuickSight

 Amazon QuickSight is a Cloud-based Business Intelligence tool and is available under the hood – Amazon Web Services.
-With Amazon QuickSight, you can develop easy to understand insights from data while allowing you to connect your data from the Cloud and combine data from various sources.
+With Amazon QuickSight, you can develop easy-to-understand insights from data while allowing you to connect your data from the Cloud and combine data from various sources.

-Amazon QuickSight can include AWS data, third-party data, Big Data, Spreadsheet data, SaaS data, B2B data, and more in a single data dashboard.
+It can include AWS data, third-party data, Big Data, Spreadsheet data, SaaS data, B2B data, and more in a single data dashboard.
 It is a fully managed Cloud-based service, and it provides enterprise-grade security, high availability, highly scalable with no infrastructure to deploy or manage.